 The Best Punch Buggy in All Of Louisiana

 This folk art style car almost looks more like a painting than it does an automobile.
-The awesome little VW is privately owned, created and driven by local artist Kelly Israel.
+This awesome little VW is privately owned, created, and driven by local artist Kelly Israel.
 It is not on display and it is not up for sale, you just have to be lucky enough to spot it going down the road once in a while.
 We were not lucky enough!
 Will you be?
 Keep your eyes open and your cameras ready!
 PHOTO CREDIT TO HARROD BLANK.
 We hope to get our own photo one day!

 The Myrtles Plantation